jammer-sysops/adbusters-website-2025/src/content/articles/come-drink-beer-here.md

 ---
 title: "“Come drink beer here!”"
-publishedOn: 2018-12-01T00:00:00Z
+publishedOn: 2024-11-05
-author: "- Michelle Gamage - Adbusters #141"
+author: "Michelle Gamage"
 ---

-# We are walking through a market in Qingdao, China, when an English voice calls out,
+## We are walking through a market in Qingdao, China, when an English voice calls out,

-# “Come drink beer here!”
+## “Come drink beer here!”

 ‍

 Hearing English in a town where our white faces are exotic makes us pause, and several hours later we’re still drinking pitchers of Tsingtao beer with our new friend—a local named Laogai.